Collapsing to Alexandrov spaces with isolated mild singularities: Proof of the main theorem

 \begin{thm} Let $X$ be an Alexandrov space of dimension $k<n$.
 Let $A\subset X$ be a domain such that every point has a $(k,\delta)$-strainer with length $>\ell$.
 Suppose an $n$-dimensional Alexandrov space $M$ is sufficiently close to $X$.
 Then there exist a neighborhood $U\subset M$ of a lift of $A$ and a map $f:U\to X$ close to the Gromov-Hausdorff approximation satisfying the following property: \begin{itemize} \item[($\ast$)] Let $(a,b)$ be a $(1,\delta)$-strainer at $p\in A$ with $|ap|=|bp|=\ell\delta$.
 Then we have

 for any $x,y\in B(\hat p,\ell\delta^2)\cap U$. \end{itemize} \end{thm}

-\begin{rem} The property ($\ast$) together with the generalized fibration theorem \cite[5.2]{F:fibr} immediately implies that $f:f^{-1}(A)\to A$ is a locally trivial fibration (under the assumption on the volume of the spaces of directions of $M$ as in Theorem \ref{thm:main'}). \end{rem}
+\begin{rem} The property ($\ast$) together with the generalized fibration theorem \cite[5.2]{F:fibr} immediately implies that $f:f^{-1}(A)\to A$ is a locally trivial fibration (under the assumption on the volume of the spaces of directions of $M$ as in Theorem \ref{thm:main'}).
+If $M$ is a Riemannian manifold, the proof is much easier as we will see later. \end{rem}

-\begin{rem} The assumption on the length of a strainer in the property ($\ast$) is only for the sake of induction and is not really necessary.
-Indeed let $(\alpha,\beta)$ be a $(1,\delta)$-strainer at $p$ with length $>\ell\delta$.
+\begin{rem} The upper bound on the length of a strainer in the property ($\ast$) is only used for the inductive proof and is not really necessary.
+Indeed let $(\alpha,\beta)$ be a $(1,\delta)$-strainer at $p\in A$ with length $>\ell\delta$.
 Let $a$ and $b$ be points on shortest paths $p\alpha$ and $p\beta$ at distance $\ell\delta$ from $p$, respectively.
 Clearly $(a,b)$ is a $(1,\delta)$-strainer satisfying the assumption of ($\ast$).
 By the property of a strainer, we have

 for any $x,y\in B(\hat p,\ell\delta^2)$ (\cite[3.2]{F:fibr}).
 Combining these with the property ($\ast$) yields